 COURSE DELIVERY: This course will be delivered in person.
-However, if a student is required to quarantine due to contracting or exposure to COVID-19, a Zoom link will be provided to that student to enable class participation only while they are in quarantine.
-It is only in this case that this option will apply.
-Should in-person classes be canceled due to weather, we will meet virtually via CarmenZoom during our regularly scheduled time.
-I will share any updates via [CarmenCanvas, email or other mode of communication].
+Should in-person classes be canceled due to weather, we will meet virtually via Carmen Zoom during our regularly scheduled time.
+I will share any updates via Carmen Canvas, email or other mode of communication.